-All new developments shall include the installation of municipal water which shall provide adequate fire flow volumes.
+All new developments shall include the installation of a municipal water system that provides adequate fire flow volumes.

 In areas that are to be developed as row housing or condominiums, each proposed unit shall receive a separate service from the main line.